vicrucann/cherish/README.md

 The main idea behind **Cherish** is to use the knowledge and expertise of a specialist in order to perform semi-manual data organization.
 Therefore, given a problem of disparate data types such as photographs, illustrations, diagrams, text annotations, point cloud representation, etc., **Cherish** aims to provide a tool to combine all the above data into a comprehensive 3D space, to make 3D sense of the data.

-Note: **Cherish** is currently under development and does not have a comprehensive manual and user guide.

 ## Binary download

 If you are using Windows machine (version>=7), the fastest way to start is to download the pre-compiled binary and start testing the software right away.
-For that, go to the [release section](https://github.com/vicrucann/cherish/releases) and download the latest compiled version.
-The download link will have the form of `cherish-Version-qtX.YmsvcYEAR.zip`.
+For that, go to the [release section](https://github.com/vicrucann/cherish/releases) and download the latest version.
+Each release tag should containt an installer for Windows 10.

 ## Building from source